Building a Brain

 Wire enough gates together and you can compute anything.
 Real computer chips have billions of gates.
 Your phone, your laptop, every digital device works this way.

 But logic gates have a problem.
 Their outputs snap between 0 and 1 with nothing in between.
-There's no smooth gradient to follow, which means you can't train a network of logic gates using the optimization techniques from Chapter 2.
+There's no smooth to follow, which means you can't train a network of logic gates using the optimization techniques from Chapter 2.
 You can't ask "how should I adjust this gate to make the answer a little more correct?"
 It's all or nothing.

 Neurons as Smooth Logic